How To Kill Dust Mites In Your Mattress

 Dust Mites In A Nutshell

 So what are dust mites?
-Except for the fact that they are responsible for red eyes, itchy throats, and nasal blockage, right within your home.
 Dust mites are microscopic bugs that are so small that they escape the human eyes.
+These tiny creatures are responsible for red eyes, itchy throats, and nasal blockage, right within your home.

 Each of the mites measures approximately 0.3 millimeters, which is only visible if you’re staring at them through a microscope.
 There are possibly millions of dust mites in your home right now and the only signs of their existence are the symptoms of allergies.